Figma MCP to Frontend

 // Two Figma files — a design system and production screens — become frontend code through MCP.
 The DS file generates .md specs, the screen file generates components.
-Based on the actual Senco DS pipeline used in this project.
+The tooling shifts under you, so the specifics here are pinned to mid-2026.

 // Overview — full pipeline at a glance